PowerShellMafia/PowerSploit/README.md

 Execute shellcode within the context of the running PowerShell process without making any Win32 function calls.

+#### `Invoke-WmiCommand`

+Executes a PowerShell ScriptBlock on a target computer and returns its formatted output using WMI as a C2 channel.

 ## ScriptModification

 **Modify and/or prepare scripts for execution on a compromised machine.**